4x Options Selected by Westminster City Council

 Below is a summary of the options that were shortlisted at Westminster City Council's Cabinet Meeting held on 16th October 2025.
-All but option 4 involve retaining a centralised district heat network like the existing PDHU and therefore require the refurbishment of the existing network of pipes.
-On Monday 17th November, the Energy Ombudsman recommended that all decisions on the PDHU upgrade be deferred until new technical standards are released between Q1 and mid-2026.
-The Council have chosen to ignore this expert advice and press ahead with its shortlist of options, and plans to reach a final decision early next year
+All but option 4 involve retaining a centralised district heat network like the existing PDHU and therefore require the refurbishment of the entire existing network of pipes.
+The Council have confirmed that they will make a decision on the chosen option by late 2026 at the earliest.

 Option | Title | Main Energy Source | Short Description | Refurbish pipework network? |